estefanor010/vaginal_microbiome_analysis/README.md

-links_analysis read me: there are 15 functions used to analyze the vaginal dataset
+links_analysis.m read me: there are 15 functions used to analyze the vaginal dataset

 the dataset comes from the paper:
 Temporal dynamics of the human vaginal microbiota